drfuzzi/mqtt-pico-micropython/README.md

-# Configure Pi Pico W as a MQTT Client using Micropython
+# Configure Raspberry Pi Pico W as a MQTT Client using Micropython

 ## Objectives
 - Configure an MQTT Broker on a PC.
-- Set up MQTT subscribers and publishers on both the PC and IoT devices.
+- Set up MQTT subscribers and publishers on Raspberry Pi Pico W devices.

 ## Equipment
 - Computer / Laptop
-- M5StickC Plus
+- Raspberry Pi Pico W

 ## Introduction
 MQTT (Message Queue Telemetry Transport) is a lightweight, open, easy-to-implement messaging transport protocol, making it ideal for Internet of Things (IoT) contexts with limited network bandwidth and small code footprint requirements.
 It operates over TCP/IP or similar network protocols, providing ordered, lossless, bidirectional connections.